Schreiner-Hemming Collection, Manuscripts & Archives, University of Cape Town

 - These letters also hint at the strong but in some respects naïve religious convictions of Effie and her equally strong bond with her adoptive mother.

-- Notably, neither Effie’s letters nor those of anyone else ever mention the fact that Eliza Brown, wife of Rev John Brown, was a mixed race woman whose grandfather was James Read junior, and that Arthur and his siblings were noticeably people of colour.
+- Notably, neither Effie’s letters nor those of anyone else ever mention the fact that Eliza Brown, wife of Rev John Brown, was a mixed race woman whose grandfather was James Read junior, and that Arthur and his siblings were as photographs show noticeably people of colour.

 - The close continuing contacts between all the siblings and the many letters that were exchanged between them over time.